 In Pine Bluffs, southbound Wyoming 215 (Albin Road) reaches Business Loop I-80 and Business U.S. 30.
 Photo taken 09/05/05.

-This is the first reassurance shield for Wyoming 221 along eastbound Fox Farm Road.
+This was the first reassurance shield for Wyoming 221 along eastbound Fox Farm Road after the U.S. 85/Central Avenue intersection.
 Photo taken 09/06/05.

 Fox Farm Road is a two-lane highway that connects South Greeley Highway with College Drive on an alignment parallel to Interstate 80.
 The road serves south Cheyenne.
 Photo taken 09/06/05.

 Eastbound Wyoming 221/Fox Farm Road reaches a four-way stop at Morrie Street.
 Turn left to follow Morrie north to 5th Street, 9th Street, and Nationway north of Interstate 80.
 Photo taken 09/06/05.

 Wyoming 221 was decommissioned from the state highway system in 2009, and all signage was removed thereafter.
 When we visited in 2005, this state route was still active, and signs were still in place along this 1.84-mile long route.
 This picture shows the view along westbound Wyoming 221/Fox Farm Road after Morrie Street.
 Photo taken 09/06/05.

 Fox Farm Road is mostly a two-lane street with residential access and wide shoulders.
 Photo taken 09/06/05.

 Westbound Wyoming 221/Fox Farm Road approaches U.S. 85 (and Business Loop I-25 and Business U.S. 87), South Greeley Highway/Central Avenue.
 Photo taken 09/06/05.

 Wyoming 221 ended here at this traffic signal, where Fox Farm Road meets South Greeley Highway/Central Avenue.
 Photo taken 09/06/05.